Looking for the best brands on social media to spice up your marketing strategy?

 The most important thing about these images is that they’re taggable.
 A quick scroll through the comment section on Letterfolk’s Instagram reveals that nearly every comment is someone tagging their friend (or maybe even two or three of their friends).

 As you plan content for your small business Instagram account, put yourself in your followers’ shoes.
 If you saw your post in your own news feed, would you tag a friend to share it with?
 If so, you’re on the right track!

 But if not, you may want to consider changing up the type of content you’re posting.

 Your follower count can skyrocket from users tagging their friends in your posts.
 And before you know it, you might be one of the best brands on social media.

 Looking to take these tips and put them on the fast track?
-Well that’s what we’re here for.
-We offer full service social media management packages to get your business on the right track and moving right on past your competitors.
+Well, that’s what we’re here for.
+We offer full-service social media management services to get your business on the right track and moving right past your competitors.